hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 For now, I am describing the main result from EDA so far.

 First, let us introduce the expectation from RMT.
 If one is to sample correlation functions constructed by rectangular random matrices (size $T\times N$), in the large $T,N$ limit ($T,N \rightarrow  \infty$ with $T/N$ fixed), the statistics of the eigenvalues of the correlation matrix follows a specific pdf, called Marcenko-Pastur.
+This pdf depends on only two parameters,
+- $\sigma$: Related to the variance of the components of the rectangular random matrix.
+- $q$: Ratio between the dimensions of the random matrix, $T/N$.
+It is assumed that $q>1$.

-For instance, one can verify this fact by generating enough data, as we show in the plot below.
+One can verify this fact by generating enough data, as we show in the plot below.

 ![Eig](https://drive.google.com/uc?export=view&id=1Y0mi7VzlkdOFQBry2aX-qbhkqW05zxGY)

 The important thing to notice is that the range of influence of __randomness is confined to a range of eigenvalues__!
-Therefore, if we can  identify our data between signal and randomness, the hope is that learning algorithms can make more precise predictions.
+Therefore, if we can  identify which eigenvalues contribute to signal and randomness, the hope is that learning algorithms can make more precise predictions.

-Now, we consider $100$ stocks and analyze a long period of data (5 years).
+Next, we consider $100$ stocks and analyze a long period of data (5 years).
 One can see an isolation of the eigenvalues most likely due to randomness.
-We follow the procedure described in the book `Machine Learning for Asset Managers` by Lopéz de Prado.
+We follow the procedure described in the book `Machine Learning for Asset Managers` by Lopéz de Prado, where we optimize the square error of the MP pdf to fit the data.

 ![Eig](https://drive.google.com/uc?export=view&id=1PkNn3fLebaBrvv4U4TyH9PRe_wWf-ihU)

 We see here that most signal is within RMT range, but a few eigenvalues are clearly signal!
+A literature review shows this is pretty characteristic of stock data, where most eigenvalues are in the random zone.

 The next step is to use a regularization scheme for the noisy eigenvalues, called __"denoising"__ and investigate clusters within the stocks.